tony-blake/MD-Simulation/README.md

 /
 ```

-One final point point to note.
-For the binding enbergy calculations the MM-GBSA (Generalised Born) method was used and not the MM-PBSA (Poisson-Boltzmann) method.
-The ```FINAL_DECOMP_MMPBSA.dat``` file has all the values of the binding energies for the residues specified in the input file and can then plotted using the ggplot2 in R \cite{gentleman, hadley}.
+One final point to note.
+For the binding energy calculations the MM-GBSA (Generalised Born) method was used and not the MM-PBSA (Poisson-Boltzmann) method.
+The ```FINAL_DECOMP_MMPBSA.dat``` file has all the values of the binding energies for the residues specified in the input file and can then be plotted using the ggplot2 in R [12,13].

 Lastly, the program to extract the RMSD and RMSF information from the trajectory files is almost the same as that used for the distance information extraction.